Hinduism in Java: Survivals

 Hinduism or Hindu-animist fusion have been preserved by a number of Javanese communities, many of which claim descent from Majapahit warriors and princes.
 The Osings in the Banyuwangi Regency of East Java are a community whose religion shows many similarities to that of Bali.

-The Tenggerese communities at the foot of Mount Bromo are officially Hindu, but their religion includes many elements of Buddhism including the worship of Lord Buddha along with Hindu trinity Shiva, Vishnu, and Brahma.
+The Tenggerese communities at the foot of Mount Bromo are officially Hindu, but their religion includes many elements of Buddhism including the worship of Buddha along with Hindu trinity Shiva, Vishnu, and Brahma.
 The Badui or some parts of Sundanese in have a religion of their own which incorporates Hindu traits.
 Some Javanese communities still practice Kejawèn, consisting of an amalgam of animistic, Buddhist, and Hindu aspects.
 Yogyakarta is stronghold of Kejawen.

+The Tenggerese today celebrate Yadnya Kasada, an annual festival where offerings such as rice, fruits, vegetables, flowers, and money are thrown into the crater of the active volcano Mount Bromo.
+The significance is attached to the local legend of a royal couple and the sacrifice Prince Kesuma.

 Modern day

 Conversions to Hinduism varies, an example being in two close and culturally similar regions, the Yogyakarta region, where only sporadic conversions to Hinduism had taken place, and the Klaten region, which has witnessed the highest percentage of Hindu converts in Java.
 It has been argued that this dissimilarity was related to the difference in the perception of Islam among the Javanese population in each region.
 Since the mass killings of 1965–1966 in Klaten had been far worse than those in Yogyakarta, in Klaten the political landscape had been more politicized than in Yogyakarta.
 Because the killers in Klaten were to a large extent identified with Islam, the people in this region did not convert to Islam, but preferred Hinduism (and Christianity).

 Also there is fear for those who are adherent of Javanism of the purge, in order to hide their practices they converted into Hinduism, though they may not entirely practice the religion.
 Many of the new "Hindus" in Gunung Lawu and Kediri are an example of this.